openstack/cinder/doc/source/configuration/block-storage/drivers/MacroSAN-storage-driver.rst

      - iSCSI
    * - macrosan_client_default
      - ``None``
-     - This is the default connection information for iscsi.This default configuration is used when no host related information is obtained.
+     - This is the default connection information for iscsi.
+This default configuration is used when no host related information is obtained.
      - iSCSI
    * - zoning_mode
      - ``True``